Bakhodir Jalolov: Professional career

 Jalolov made his professional debut against Hugo Trujillo on 5 May 2018.
 He won the fight by a third-round technical knockout.
 Jalolov scored another stoppage victory four months later, on 29 September 2018, when he knocked Eduardo Vitela out in the first round.
 Jalolov was next scheduled to face Tyrell Wright at the Madison Square Garden on 27 October 2018.
 He won the fight by stoppage, after Wright retired from the fight at the end of the fourth round.
 Jalolov was scheduled to fight Marquis Valentine on 8 December 2018, in his last fight of the year.
 He scored the second first-round stoppage of his professional career, knocking Valentine out at the 2:29 minute mark of the opening round.

 Jalolov was next scheduled to face Willie Harvey on 15 March 2019.
 He won the fight by a second-round technical knockout.
 Jalolov fought for his first professional title on 10 April 2019, when he took on Brendan Barrett for the vacant WBC-NABF Junior heavyweight title.
 He won the fight by a first-round knockout.

 Jalolov returned on 12 December 2020, to fight Wilfredo Leal.
 Leal retired from the bout at the end of the first round.
 Jalolov fought in his native Uzbekistan on 3 April 2021, when he was scheduled to fight Kristaps Zutis.
 He beat Zutis by a second-round technical knockout.
 Jalolov knocked out Kamil Sokolowski in the fifth round on 18 March 2022.

 Jalolov returned to the United States to face Jack Mulowayi on 10 June 2022.
 He won the fight by an eight-round knockout, flooring Mulowayi with a left hook.
 Jalolov knocked his opponent down with a left hook in the sixth round as well, and was deducted a point in the fourth round for excessive holding.

 Jalolov faced the veteran Curtis Harper on 26 November 2022.
 He won the fight by a fourth-round knockout, after having knocked Harper down twice prior to the stoppage.

+Jalolov defeated Ihor Shevadzutskyi in a 10-round heavyweight bout on 5 April 2025 in Astana, Kazakhstan.